Optimal control of quasilinear parabolic PDEs with gradient terms and pointwise constraints on the gradient of the state: Notation, definitions, and assumptions

 \subsection{Problem data}

 We collect the assumptions on the remaining problem data in~\eqref{ocp}, starting with the objective function and admissible set controls as well as initial condition for the state equation that remains fixed.
+For this, we fix here that Assumptions~\ref{ass:geometry},~\ref{ass:coeff-matrix},~\ref{ass:optimal-elliptic-regularity-mu},~\ref{ass:xi},~\ref{assu:regularity-settings} and the upcoming Assumption~\ref{gaseq} remain valid throughout \emph{all that follows}.
+In particular, we recall the following fundamental relations that will be used consistently in the following: